Clontibret

 Clontibret is a village and parish in County Monaghan, Ireland.
-The village population in the 2016 census was 172.
+The village population had a population of 191 as of the 2022 census.
 Clontibret is also a parish in both Roman Catholic and Church of Ireland traditions.
 The territory of the parish also includes Annyalla and Doohamlet as well as smaller settlements such as Cremartin, Scotch Corner and Lisnagrieve.

 Location

 The village is close to the border with Northern Ireland, between the towns of Monaghan and Castleblayney, along the N2 national primary road which links Dublin and Derry.

 Parish

 Clontibret is a parish in the Diocese of Clogher.
 The Catholic parish has three churches – St. Mary's, north of Clontibret village, St. Michael's, in the nearby village of Annyalla and All Saints, in the village of Doohamlet, which is between the towns of Castleblayney and Ballybay.
 The Anglican Church of Ireland is located on the ancient Christian site in Clontibret village.
 The wider parish area has a population of approximately 3,000 persons.